-Multigrade gear oil meeting MIL-PRF-2105E: 85W140 is recommended for use in drive axle.
+Multigrade gear oil meeting MIL-PRF-2105-E: 85W140 is recommended for use in drive axle.
 This lubricant performs well over a broad temperature range, providing good gear and bearing protection in a variety of climates.
 If temperature drops below 10°F (-12°C), 80W90 should be used, and below -15°F (-26°C), 75W90 should be used.
-In extreme conditions or for better performance, full synthetic gear oil can be used.
+In extreme conditions or for better performance, full synthetic gear oil should be used.

-FAN RIGHT ANGLE GEARBOX
+COOLING FAN RIGHT ANGLE GEARBOX